-- Demonstration of a clear indication of community development needs and/or opportunities; - The needs identified must generally be eligible targets for future CDBG investments. - There must be evidence that local officials and stakeholders alike are committed to fully identifying and addressing local needs; - There must be evidence that the locality and management team have the time, funding, and expertise to follow through with the planning process; and - There must be a clear demonstration for the need of planning grant funds (i.e. future plans to apply for a Community Improvement Grant (CIG), partnership between local leadership and PDCs or other community organizations, specific plans outlined in a community plan or study).
+- Demonstration of a clear indication of community development needs and/or opportunities; - The needs identified must generally be eligible targets for future CDBG investments by potentially meeting one of the three Community Development Block Grant National Objectives. - There must be evidence that local officials and stakeholders alike are committed to fully identifying and addressing local needs; - There must be evidence that the locality and management team have the time, funding, and expertise to follow through with the planning process; and - There must be a clear demonstration for the need of planning grant funds (i.e. future plans to apply for a Community Improvement Grant (CIG) or grants through other funding agencies, partnership between local leadership and PDCs or other community organizations, specific plans outlined in a community plan or study).